Healing Dark Wounds With Joyful Noise

 Over a six week period, veterans participated in an intensive course of guitar lessons with seasoned professionals at a veteran’s medical center.
 The goal of the program was to markedly mitigate PTSD symptoms--anger management, sleep disturbance, difficulty relating to others, etc. The results were said to be ‘compelling,’ yielding positive results.
 Researchers did observe a twenty-one percent diminishment of symptoms in the participants.
 While the study was said to not be big enough to make blanket claims on the effectiveness of music therapy, it’s hard to ignore the data.

 Along with the reduction of residual hardships associated with PTSD and depression, veterans gained a skill in the process.
 That skill has the potential to become a source of meaning and connection, not only with other musicians but for veterans themselves.

-One of the most honorable things a person can for their country can lead to an ongoing inner-storm.
+One of the most honorable things a person can do for their country can lead to an ongoing inner-storm.
 When things start to feel hectic, there are options available that carry us through even the darkest times.
 Music therapy has the ability to help us speak when words fail and bring us joy in the most unexpected moments.
-If you or someone you know has come home from combat and in need of support, visit us here at Incadence.
+If you or someone you know has come home from combat and is in need of support, visit us here at Incadence.

 Edited by Cara Jernigan on January 19, 2021